Inner Carniola: History

 Inner Carniola was a kreis of the Duchy of Carniola, ruled by the archducal House of Habsburg within the Inner Austrian lands starting in the 14th century.
 The territorial arrangement was described by the scholar Johann Weikhard von Valvasor (1641–1693) in his 1689 work The Glory of the Duchy of Carniola.
 Part of the Napoleonic Illyrian Provinces from 1809, Carniola returned to the Austrian Empire by the 1814 Treaty of Paris.
-First administrated within the Austrian Kingdom of Illyria, the Carniolan duchy again became a Habsburg crown land from 1849 till 1919.
+First administrated within the Austrian Kingdom of Illyria, the Carniolan duchy again became a Habsburg crown land from 1849 until 1919.

 Part of Italy

 After World War I, the western part of the region was occupied by the Italian military.
 In 1920, the Treaty of Rapallo transferred the western part of the region (with around two-thirds of the population) to the Kingdom of Italy.
 The eastern third was included into the Kingdom of Serbs, Croats and Slovenes (later renamed Yugoslavia).

 Italy was given the districts of Vipava, Postojna, Ilirska Bistrica, Senožeče, and Idrija.
 The region was divided among the provinces of Gorizia, Trieste, and Fiume (Rijeka).
 With the rise of Fascism, it was subjected to a policy of violent Italianization until the downfall of Fascism in Italy.
 In 1947, it was transferred to Yugoslavia, which had occupied it since 1945.

+An effect of the nearly three decades of Italian administration of the area is that the western part of Inner Carniola is now popularly perceived as being part of the Littoral.